bastards/photography/source/about/index.markdown

 <a id="bastardsbook" name="bastardsbook"></a>

 ## About the Bastards Books
-The [Bastards Books](//bastardsbook.com) focus on the practical with the hope that once you've learned the basics and the motions, you'll move onto the impractical work of creativity and exploration on your own.
+The [Bastards Books](http://bastardsbook.com) focus on the practical with the hope that once you've learned the basics and the motions, you'll move onto the impractical work of creativity and exploration on your own.

-The first [Bastards Book focused on the Ruby programming language](//ruby.bastardsbook.com) &ndash; and is still in rough draft form.
+The first [Bastards Book focused on the Ruby programming language](http://ruby.bastardsbook.com) &ndash; and is still in rough draft form.
 The Bastards Book of Photography is the second in the series.

+## Why "Bastards"?
+From the About page of the [Bastards Book of Ruby](http://ruby.bastardsbook.com/about/):
+{% blockquote %}
+Mostly because it alliterates with "book."
+But I like that it emphasizes how I don't think of this as a legitimate programming book.
+It moves quickly past the theory in favor of getting to the "fun stuff," but only to encourage the reader to invest time in going deeper.
+{%endblockquote%}

 <div class="imgwrap wide">